wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>Use this paramater to enable hot deployment for the server.
-When hot deployment is enabled, the Micro Integrator will allow you to dynamically deploy artifacts without restarting the server.</p>
+                                        <p>Use this parameter to enable hot deployment for the server.
+When this parameter is enabled, you can dynamically deploy artifacts in the server while the server is running.
+That is, you do not have to restart the server after an artifact deployment.</p>
                                     </div>
                                 </div>
                             </div>